sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/step-by-step-guide-to-sending-an-email-with-journey-builder.md

-#Step by step guide to sending email with journey builder
+#Step by step guide to sending an email with journey builder

 In this example an email will be sent when a new record is added to the data extension.